 We can separate all of the mass contributing to lensing of the background source into two components as

-where $\kappa_{\rm cen}$ is the convergence from the central deflector and $\kappa_{\rm ext}$ is the convergence from all the LOS mass distribution -- except the central deflector -- projected onto the plane of the central deflector, i.e., the image plane. \ajs{In some cases, the central deflector may have nearby companions or satellites, or nearby line-of-sight perturbing galaxies that are explicitly accounted for in the lens model, e.g., RXJ1131$-$1231, HE 0435$-$1223, DES J0408$-$5354 \citep{Suyu13, Wong17, Shajib20}.
+where $\kappa_{\rm cen}$ is the convergence from the central deflector and $\kappa_{\rm ext}$ is the convergence from all the LOS mass distribution -- except the central deflector -- projected onto the plane of the central deflector (i.e. the image plane). \ajs{In some cases, the central deflector may have nearby companions or satellites, or nearby LOS perturbing galaxies that are explicitly accounted for in the lens model, for example RXJ1131$-$1231, HE 0435$-$1223, and ES J0408$-$5354 \citep{Suyu13, Wong17, Shajib20}.
 We consider these additional mass components to be included in $\kappa_{\rm cen}$.} As the mass distribution of the central deflector goes to zero at very large radius, we have